The Gap Between "Can Print" and "Should Print"

 - Outgassing requirements are extreme (CF-PEEK outgasses slightly more)

-- RF transparency is required (carbon fibre is conductive)
+- RF transparency is required (carbon fiber is conductive)

-Use CF-PEEK for everything else where high specific stiffness is the objective.
+Use CF-PEEK when high specific stiffness is the dominant objective and conductivity is acceptable.

 PEEK printing is a process discipline, not a materials trick.
 The correct hardware, validated parameters, and post-print protocol are what separate test specimens from production parts.